Top 7 Centerview Partners Interview QuestionsUpdated:

 So the first part of your answer should involve making it clear that you recognize the analyst program is slightly different than at other banks and that's a positive for you (because you believe that you'd like to stay on as an associate and beyond).

-Note: No one is going to hold you to the answer you give in an interview, of course.
-But if you're looking to exit to the buy-side in 12-16 months, then you really shouldn't join Centerview (I haven't heard of anyone who left that soon and I don't think it'd be well received).
+Note: No one is going to hold you to the answer you give in an interview (especially if its a summer analyst interview!).
+But if you're looking to exit to the buy-side in 12-16 months, then you really should look elsewhere.

 Let's say you own 80% of a company that generated $200 in net income.
 Given that you own 80% of it, you have consolidated financials.
 However, since you don't own all of it, how is this $200 reflected in the three statements?